chinzhiweiblank/product_security_challenge/README.md

 Thank you!

 ## Installation
+### Note that you need to enter your email, mongoDB database URL and your password in config/test.yml .
+I used a MongoDB I created and my own email address.
 Execute `npm i && npm run start`.
 This installs the necessary node modules and then uses nodemon to start.
 Any changes in code will trigger nodemon to restart the server for the sake of development.